-- 11.9.5 Bi-Weekly Hourly Rate: Bi-weekly payment to employees in a class for which an hourly rate rather than a monthly rate has been herein established shall be made on the basis of the hourly rate multiplied by the number of hours worked during the pay period. - 11.10 Higher Classification: The department heads will work all employees within their career classifications.
+11.7.5 Bi-Weekly Hourly Rate: Bi-weekly payment to employees in a class for which an hourly rate rather than a monthly rate has been herein established shall be made on the basis of the hourly rate multiplied by the number of hours worked during the pay period.

+11.8 Higher Classification:

+The department heads will work all employees within their career classifications.
 The departments may specifically assign an employee to work in a higher class.
 Such assignments shall be in writing and shall indicate the reasons, length and duties of the assignment.
 Assignments over one week shall be approved in advance by the City Manager or his or her designee.
 Blanket authorizations for departments will be issued on a yearly basis for applicable positions.
 To be eligible for higher-class pay, the employee must work a minimum of four (4) hours, meet the minimum qualifications, and perform the duties of the higher class.
 Employees meeting these requirements will be compensated at the lowest step of the higher classification which provides at least a 5 percent differential.
 The journey-level employees will rotate the assignment on a monthly basis and perform the necessary duties.
 In the event the offer of higher class is declined by the journey-level employee assigned for that month, volunteers will be asked according to the rotation list.
+If there are no volunteers, the journey-level employee assigned for that month will be required to perform the necessary duties.

+11.9 Temporary Appointment:

-If there are no volunteers, the journey-level employee assigned for that month will be required to perform the necessary duties. - 11.11 Temporary Appointment: When a temporary vacancy is to be filled in a classification for which there is an existing eligibility list, the City shall attempt to make the temporary appointment from that list. - 11.12 Step Increases for Provisional Employees: An employee who holds a provisional appointment in a classification shall receive step increases in such classification as if the employee held a permanent appointment thereto. - 11.13 End of Year Pay Period: For all salary and benefit purposes, the parties agree that the last day of the last pay period ending in the calendar year shall be the end of the year.
-For excess leave only, the end of the year shall be treated as the last day of the pay period nearest March 31st. - 11.14 Overtime Underpayment: The City will include any payment of overtime, which was inadvertently omitted or miscalculated, in the following pay period's check.
+When a temporary vacancy is to be filled in a classification for which there is an existing eligibility list, the City shall attempt to make the temporary appointment from that list.

+11.10 Step Increases for Provisional Employees:

+An employee who holds a provisional appointment in a classification shall receive step increases in such classification as if the employee held a permanent appointment thereto.

+11.11 End of Year Pay Period:

+For all salary and benefit purposes, the parties agree that the last day of the last pay period ending in the calendar year shall be the end of the year.
+For excess leave only, the end of the year shall be treated as the last day of the pay period nearest March 31st.